 Lot Line Adjustment: An adjustment to the boundary between adjoining properties, where no new lots or substandard lots are created, where there is no change to the number of lots in the process, and which involves no construction of new streets, utilities, or other public improvements.
-A change to the existing boundary line(s) of lots by agreement of the owners, that is minor in nature.
-A Lot Line Adjustment requires an application and approval in the same manner as Subdivisions.
-However, notice to abutters shall be given prior to approval and any abutter may request to be heard, per RSA 676:41 (e).
+A Lot Line Adjustment requires an application and approval in the same manner as Subdivisions, except that a public hearing shall not be required.
+However notice to abutters shall be given prior to approval and any abutter may request to be heard, per RSA 676:41 (e).

-Master Plan: The current Master Plan for the Town of Salisbury, as amended, pursuant to RSA 674: 1-4.
+Master Plan: The 2007 Master Plan for the Town as of Salisbury, as amended, pursuant to RSA 674:1-4.